Mushroom-MSL1L/UltimateDesktopPet/docs/development_note.md

 ```

 ### Items / Activity image management
-* Configuration need to specify what path under `./assets/food` need to load as animation.
-* If there's anything that expected to exist but not in user pet image path, use the default ones.
-* Attributes and exact path of one food image should be specified in the database.
+* Users can locally load their own image resources as animations by configuring the paths under `./assets/activities` and `./assets/items`, along with the corresponding attributes defined in `./assets/db/images.db`.
+* However, if any required animation is missing, the system will automatically fall back to the default animations.
 ```
 // in configuration
-itemsDBDir:            myItemDB.db          // it means use the path of ./assets/db/myItemDB.db
+imageDBDir:            ./assets/db/images.db                     // it means use the db ./assets/db/images.db
-itemsImageFolder:      myItemResource       // it means use the path of ./assets/items/myFoodResource/*
+itemsImageFolder:      ./assets/items/myItemResource             // it means use the path of ./assets/items/myItemResource/*
-activitiesDBDir:       myActivityDB.db      // it means use the path of ./assets/db/myActivityDB.db
-activitiesImageFolder: myActivityResource   // it means use the path of ./assets/activities/myActivityResource/*
+activitiesImageFolder: ./assets/activities/myActivityResource    // it means use the path of ./assets/activities/myActivityResource/*

 // path structure